MatthewL246/Geishan-Impact/README.md

 ## What is it
 Grove is the server which serves the UI to the WiiU eShop and handles the initialization of the download and install title tasks with the `Grove` JavaScript API

+## This fork
+This fork is just for testing random stuff.
+Also it is named Geishan Impact because geisha sounds like genshin.